ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1. การทำงานกับฐานข้อมูล | Working With Databases | EP14 - <a href="https://medium.com/@promsun.9/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%97%E0%B8%B3%E0%B8%87%E0%B8%B2%E0%B8%99%E0%B8%81%E0%B8%B1%E0%B8%9A%E0%B8%90%E0%B8%B2%E0%B8%99%E0%B8%82%E0%B9%89%E0%B8%AD%E0%B8%A1%E0%B8%B9%E0%B8%A5-working-with-databases-ep14-45062f98c0b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+A Complete Guide to Google Auth & One-Tap in Next.js Using Better Auth + MongoDB - <a href="https://medium.com/@amirjld/a-complete-guide-to-google-auth-one-tap-in-next-js-using-better-auth-mongodb-ebe2de45c691?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Promsun Sriterdtham`**
+✍️ **posted by `Amir`**

-<blockquote>ข้อควรรู้เกี่ยวกับ: การออกแบบ API พื้นฐาน และสร้าง CRUD ด้วย Express
+<blockquote>Learn how to integrate Better Auth with Google Login and One Tap to create a smooth, modern authentication flow in your Next.js…
 Continue reading on Medium »</blockquote>

-<h3>2. การทำงานกับฐานข้อมูล | Working With Databases | EP13 - <a href="https://medium.com/@promsun.9/%E0%B8%81%E0%B8%B2%E0%B8%A3%E0%B8%97%E0%B8%B3%E0%B8%87%E0%B8%B2%E0%B8%99%E0%B8%81%E0%B8%B1%E0%B8%9A%E0%B8%90%E0%B8%B2%E0%B8%99%E0%B8%82%E0%B9%89%E0%B8%AD%E0%B8%A1%E0%B8%B9%E0%B8%A5-working-with-databases-ep13-7ca2cfea9c72?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ JavaScript Runtimes Explained: Node.js vs Deno vs Bun - <a href="https://s4nk37.medium.com/javascript-runtimes-explained-node-js-vs-deno-vs-bun-4e1d2947f46c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Promsun Sriterdtham`**
+✍️ **posted by `Sanket Patel`**

-<blockquote>ข้อควรรู้เกี่ยวกับ: SQLite Transactions
+<blockquote>JavaScript has evolved from a browser-only scripting language to something you can run almost anywhere — servers, CLIs, edge functions…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Day 35 — Design Patterns for Real Engineers: Your Secret Weapon to Writing Smart, Scalable Code… - <a href="https://medium.com/@javaScriptwithvinay/day-35-design-patterns-for-real-engineers-your-secret-weapon-to-writing-smart-scalable-code-9955dfbc47e1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Leaking Config Logic: A Guide to Robust NestJS Configuration with @snow-tzu/type-config - <a href="https://medium.com/@ganesan.arunachalam91/stop-leaking-config-logic-a-guide-to-robust-nestjs-configuration-with-snow-tzu-type-config-55e2b4545837?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `ganesan arunachalam`**

-<blockquote>“Why guess solutions… when seniors already solved these problems decades ago?”
+<blockquote>If you want to manage configuration in your Node.js or NestJS app in a way that’s type-safe, profile-based, and easy to override with…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Node.js HTTP/2 Push Alternatives: Streaming Hints, Preload, and Smarter Caching - <a href="https://medium.com/@hjparmar1944/node-js-http-2-push-alternatives-streaming-hints-preload-and-smarter-caching-d5d38edd3e4c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Anthropic Just Bought Bun — But the Real Story Isn’t About JavaScript - <a href="https://medium.com/@joe.njenga/anthropic-just-bought-bun-but-the-real-story-isnt-about-javascript-0635dca6f5ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bytecraft`**
+✍️ **posted by `Joe Njenga `**

-<blockquote>How to get “push-like” performance in 2025 without fighting the browser or your CDN.
+<blockquote>Anthropic has just acquired Bun just about time when Claude Code has hit the 1 billion milestone and seems this is just but a start.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Modernizing Mature Ecosystems: Clean Architecture & Performance in Read-Only Microservices - <a href="https://medium.com/@leo.dumont/modernizing-mature-ecosystems-clean-architecture-performance-in-read-only-microservices-97321f608ed6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why You Should Hire Node JS Developer for Your Next Project - <a href="https://medium.com/@worksfocal5/why-you-should-hire-node-js-developer-for-your-next-project-f513b03a6418?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leonardo Policarpo`**
+✍️ **posted by `Worksfocal`**

-<blockquote>Engineering strategies to decouple data retrieval, reduce infra costs, and scale Node.js apps.
+<blockquote>In today’s fast-paced digital environment, businesses need scalable, high-performance applications to stay competitive.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Modernizando Ecossistemas Maduros: Clean Architecture e Performance em Microsserviços de Leitura - <a href="https://medium.com/@leo.dumont/modernizando-ecossistemas-maduros-clean-architecture-e-performance-em-microsservi%C3%A7os-de-leitura-ccdec434ae9e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Relying on dotenv — Meet PushEnv: Type-safe envs, Zod validation, and encrypted team sync - <a href="https://medium.com/@shahnoormujawar/stop-relying-on-dotenv-meet-pushenv-type-safe-envs-zod-validation-and-encrypted-team-sync-1dd64680f2ed?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leonardo Policarpo`**
+✍️ **posted by `Shahnoor Mujawar`**

-<blockquote>Como escalei uma arquitetura de leitura de dados reduzindo custos de infraestrutura e desacoplando um monólito legado.
+<blockquote>Type-safe envs, Zod validation, encrypted team sync, and zero-file CI — all in one tool.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Optimizing Cache Performance: Mitigating Cache Avalanche and Advanced Techniques - <a href="https://medium.com/@louistrinh/optimizing-cache-performance-mitigating-cache-avalanche-and-advanced-techniques-7d0f2710c658?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Louis Trinh`**

-<blockquote>1.
-Cache Avalanche — Mitigating the Issue
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-7 JS Worker & SharedArrayBuffer Tricks for Smooth UIs - <a href="https://medium.com/@jickpatel611/7-js-worker-sharedarraybuffer-tricks-for-smooth-uis-93f976cf66cb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Behind the Art: Building Love.Craft Athens’ Artist Portfolios - <a href="https://medium.com/@lindsaytbuiwork/behind-the-art-building-love-craft-athens-artist-portfolios-2b6faa77ba07?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**
+✍️ **posted by `Lindsay Thuy-Nhi Thi Bui`**

-<blockquote>How to offload heavy work, coordinate threads, and keep your JavaScript UIs feeling native-fast.
+<blockquote>Showcasing the artists behind the mission — creating portfolio pages that capture creativity, individuality, and community impact.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Vibecoding: Como hackeei um SaaS gerado por IA em 5 minutos - <a href="https://medium.com/@flexinzsec/vibecoding-como-hackeei-um-saas-gerado-por-ia-em-5-minutos-a067a0252b47?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Only Hosting I Recommend to Beginners in 2026 (After Too Many Costly Mistakes) - <a href="https://medium.com/@innocentdanielofficial/the-only-hosting-i-recommend-to-beginners-in-2026-after-too-many-costly-mistakes-adce1ce336d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samuel A. Pimenta`**
+✍️ **posted by `Innocent Daniel`**

-<blockquote>Uma análise de Mass Assignment, IDOR e senhas em texto plano em aplicações geradas por LLMs sem um prompt adequado.
+<blockquote>If you’ve ever tried starting a website, you already know the struggle:
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Built “Personal Store” Because I Was Tired of Texting Myself - <a href="https://medium.com/@dalvimangesh000/i-built-personal-store-because-i-was-tired-of-texting-myself-99e9b7276c84?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mangesh`**

-<blockquote>Stop treating your WhatsApp “You” chat like a database.
-It’s time for an upgrade.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Paszport to oficjalny dokument wydany przez rząd, który weryfikuje tożsamość i obywatelstwo danej… - <a href="https://medium.com/@penhousepanafri/paszport-to-oficjalny-dokument-wydany-przez-rz%C4%85d-kt%C3%B3ry-weryfikuje-to%C5%BCsamo%C5%9B%C4%87-i-obywatelstwo-danej-93ef1cc92d06?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Penhousepanafri`**

-<blockquote>Standardowe paszporty: powszechnie określane jako paszporty turystyczne, są one dostarczane ludziom w celu podróży globalnych.
-Continue reading on Medium »</blockquote>

-<h3>5.
-South Korea Delays Crypto Tax to 2027 – What the Next 24 Months Actually Look Like - <a href="https://medium.com/@piggy.0128/south-korea-delays-crypto-tax-to-2027-what-the-next-24-months-actually-look-like-084a6be36396?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yui Chu`**

-<blockquote>December 2025, final confirmation from the National Assembly
-Continue reading on Medium »</blockquote>

-<h3>6.
-From Concept to Conversion: How I Designed a Product That Truly Stands Out - <a href="https://medium.com/@succes8or/from-concept-to-conversion-how-i-designed-a-product-that-truly-stands-out-f2aa7b8312e1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximality Plus`**

-<blockquote>Designing a product layout that captures attention isn’t just about aesthetics — it’s about understanding the product, the audience, and…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Stop Menunggu dan Mulailah Membangun Online Presence yang Benar! - <a href="https://ceritaocta.medium.com/stop-menunggu-dan-mulailah-membangun-online-presence-yang-benar-e62a9a22f942?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every Modern Business Needs Custom Software Tools in 2026 - <a href="https://medium.com/@nic7bler/why-every-modern-business-needs-custom-software-tools-in-2026-533817789911?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cerita Octa`**
+✍️ **posted by `Nicbler`**

-<blockquote>Bayangkan Anda sudah melakukan upload konten, ikuti trend, pasang promo, tetapi… Bisnis Anda tetap sepi peminat?
+<blockquote>Most businesses today still rely on outdated tools, manual processes, and generic off-the-shelf systems that no longer match how fast the…
 Continue reading on Medium »</blockquote>

 <br/>